‘Heads up and clear out’: Firefighter safety around air drops

 How to ensure safe operations around aircraft, plus what to do if caught unaware in a drop zone

 I love the fire service – so much specialized apparatus and equipment and so many expertly trained personnel to carry out the mission.

 One of the tops on my list of fire service intrigues is air operations – one of firefighters’ biggest allies during wildfires, remote-area rescues, or patient transports to trauma centers.
 The pilots of fixed-wing and rotary aircraft perform some of the most incredible maneuvers.
-Check out some amazing firefighting aircraft in action.

 There is no question that the pilots face unique stressors and dangers, but it is important to remember the hazards on the ground as well, particularly in the presence of firefighting aircraft dropping retardant (jell or foam), paracargo or water.
 News headlines capture the dangers (or mishaps) of such drops:

 - Utah battalion chief’s death may have been linked to airplane retardant drop